mavzerburak0/100-days-of-code/log.md

 **Thoughts:** The speed and confidence that comes with practice really gives me a boost.
 I am able to fire up a project really quick.
 Today I fixed the mistakes I made a couple weeks back while I was building a rock, paper, scissors game.
 In under an hour, I fixed bugs, shortened the code using a foreach loop and put together a simple design for the game to make it more enjoyable.
 At this point, I can't get enough.
 I also decided to stick with my choice of language at the beginning, so I will continue on JavaScript path of The Odin Project.
 Can't wait to get started tomorrow.

 **Link to work:** [Rock, Paper, Scissors](https://rck-ppr-scssrs.herokuapp.com/)

+### Day 33: February 16, 2021

+**Today's Progress**:
+* Start TOP JS Path
+* 10% done on TOP JS Path
+* Start Library project

+**Thoughts:** I had a good start to the new JS path.
+It is supposed to build on top of the foundations path.
+I feel like I have a slight advantage since I have been exposed to programming before.
+However, it still feels good to learn a new language and web development is quite fun.
+I hope I will be able to finish my library project tomorrow.

+**Link to work:** None